pester/Pester/README.md

 The scoping changed a bit from `alpha2`, it is now again very similar to how Pester v4 behaves.
 The setups run before the first `It` or `Describe`, but they run inside of the current `Describe` not outside of it, to avoid leaking variables outside of scopes.

-The failures also work very similar to how they work in Pester v4, a failurs in a `Describe` block will fail the whole block.
+The failures also work very similar to how they work in Pester v4, a failure in a `Describe` block will fail the whole block.
 The nice side-effect of having test discovery is that we now know how many tests were in that failed block.
 So we can report all tests that were supposed to run but did not as failed.
 For example this would fail with 3 failed tests in v5 and 1 failed test in v4:

 ```powershell